NoInk02/Error_204_DevShelf/README.md

 ## Getting Started

+1. Exract all the files
-1. Install dependencies with `npm install`.
+2. Install dependencies with `npm install`.
-2. Import the data from json files into your mongo book collection.
+3. Import the data from json files into your mongo book collection.
-3. Start the server with `npm index.js`.
+4. Start the server with `npm index.js`.
-4. Navigate to `http://localhost:3000` in your browser.
+5. Navigate to `http://localhost:3000` in your browser.

 ## Team:-
 - Error_204